| |

 • Bake the cookies for 10 to 12 minutes, or until set and lightly browned on the bottoms.

 • Meanwhile, melt 6 tablespoons of unsalted butter over medium heat.
-Cook, stirring constantly, until you see that the sediment is browning.
-Take care that it doesn’t get too dark and burn.
+Cook, stirring constantly, until the sediment begins to brown.
+Take care that it doesn't get too dark and burn.

 • When the sediment is a medium golden brown, remove it from the heat and stir in the confectioners' sugar, vanilla, and 1 1/2 tablespoons of milk.
 Add a little more milk if too thick.